LeahChercham/bihar-nyc-taxis-trip-duration-prediction/README.md

 This repo contains the prediction model for the trip duration in NYC created in the context of the Big Data and AI Studies at ESTIA in Bidart (France)

+# Done:

+Added original Notebook
+Created requirements file based on other project Created venv following this tutorial: https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html#python_create_virtual_env
+* To activate venv type in terminal: venv/Scripts/activate
+* To deactivate venv type in terminal: deactivate Installed dependencies to venv using in terminal : pip install -r requirements.txt Created config files in ini and yml

 ## Next To Do's

 ### Hands on 1
 Objective: save model to be used
-- Create virtual environment venv
-- Create config file
-- get Notebook python code
 - Separate logic
   - Develop python modules for preprocessing
   - for training logic